curtisa1/ICQSplitter/README.md

 in delta and phase angle during a 30 minute (or even 1 hour) period is insignificant to the fact that amateurs report these magnitudes to one decimal place.

+Users may also perform statistical corrections with the --stats command line argument.
+Please see the file 'statistics_method_appendix.txt' for an understanding of what this command does. (note at least one of --heliocentric and --phase must be used along with --stats to query JPL).
+WARNING: --stats should only be used for one dates corresponding to one revolution around the sun for that object (i.e., if a comet has data with perihelions occuring on dates x, y, and z then this function will work for dates between x and z exclusive, separating it into pre-perihelion data in range (x,y] and post-perihelion data in range (y,z) ).

+The command line argument --plot will also plot any available data (i.e., any combination of raw magnitudes, mehlio, mphase, and mshift Vs. heliocentric distance). (note at least one of --heliocentric and --phase must be used along with --plot to query JPL).

 **Command Line Arguments**

 The command line argument --phase will calculate a phse angle corrected magnitude mph = mapp+2.5*log(Φ(ϴ)) where mapp